THE PHILANOS PROFILE

 Philanos, initially know as Women's Collective Giving Grantmakers Network (WCGN) began as a group of "thought leaders" - from eight organizations around the country modeled after the Washington Women's Foundation.
 The group met one another in Boise in 2009 to celebrate the Idaho Women's Charitable Foundation's first million dollars in grantmaking.
 In 2013 the Network launched as a 501(c)(3) with 35 paid member organizations.
 As of March, membership in Philanos is now more than 80 independent philanthropic organizations in 27 states, District of Columbia, Australia and England, view our members.

 Our members engage in a new, exciting, and collaborative style of community-based philanthropy that empowers women to pool their financial and intellectual resources to annually award multiple, high-impact grants ranging from $5,000 to $100,000.
 We call it “collective giving."

-More than 17,500 women across the country belong to one or more of our affiliates.
-The first WCGN group began 25 years ago and new groups are starting regularly.
+More than 18,000 women across the country belong to one or more of our affiliates.
+The first WCGN group began more than 25 years ago and new groups are starting regularly.

-Since 1995, our member organizations have invested more than $150 million into their respective communities.
-In 2017 they collectively contributed almost $15 million to important causes in their communities.
+Since 1995, our member organizations have invested more than $176 million into their respective communities.
+In 2021 they collectively contributed more than $16 million to important causes in their communities.

 Our members’ interests cover a lot of ground: The majority award grants in five giving categories each year, including health, education, human services, youth, women and girls, arts, and the environment.